Minimum capital requirement for limited liability companies will be abolished

 The Government believes this will benefit about 85 percent of the limited liability companies to be formed in the future

-Starting a business in Finland will be facilitated in July, by abolishing the minimum capital requirement of € 2,500 for private Limited Liability Companies (in Finnish, Osakeyhtiö, OY)
+Starting a business in Finland will be facilitated since 1 July, by abolishing the minimum capital requirement of € 2,500 for private Limited Liability Companies (in Finnish, Osakeyhtiö, OY)